tullebulle/pingpong/EngineeringNotebook.md

 # Pong Game - Engineering Notebook

 ## Project Overview
 For our final porejct, we implemented a multiplayer `Pong' game.
 Users can create accounts and play against other users selected from a queue of users currently waiting to play.
-The project includes user authentication, matchmaking, game lobbies, and a real-time physics simulation for the Pong game itself.
+The project includes user authentication, matchmaking, game lobbies, game statistics, and a real-time physics simulation for the Pong game itself.

 ## Communication Protocol and Implementation